kumaratul60/react-machine-coding/Notes/ReactImpQuesAns.md

 12. What are `React's controlled and uncontrolled components`, and when should you use each?

-👉 Answer: **Controlled components** have their state controlled by React through props and react to user input via event handlers. **Uncontrolled components** store their state internally in the DOM and are controlled by the DOM itself.
+👉 Answer: **Controlled components** have their state controlled by React through props and react to user input via event handlers.
+**Uncontrolled components** store their state internally in the DOM and are controlled by the DOM itself.
+The key difference between controlled and uncontrolled components in React is whether the form data is handled by React component state or by the DOM itself.

+**Some key differences**:

+- When to use controlled components:

+  - Use controlled components when you need to have more control over the form elements and their behavior.
+  - Useful when you want to perform validation or manipulate the input before updating the state.
+  - Controlled components are usually preferred for forms because they allow controlling and validating user input.
+  - Use controlled components when you need to control input validation and state changes.
+This is common for forms.

+- When to use uncontrolled components:

+  - Uncontrolled components can be useful when integrating React with non-React code or when you want to avoid unnecessary re-rendering.
+  - They might be suitable for simple scenarios where you don't need to perform extensive validation or manipulation on the input.

+  - Uncontrolled components are useful when you don't need to control input state or validation.
+For example, for file inputs or textarea inputs where it's not necessary to control every keystroke.
+  - Use uncontrolled components when you don't need to control every state change and it's simpler not to deal with synthetic events, e.g. for file inputs.
+  - Use uncontrolled components in scenarios where you prefer to let the DOM handle the form element's state, and you need to integrate with non-React code more seamlessly.

 - Code example of a `controlled component`: